AdobeDocs/commerce-php/src/pages/best-practices/extensions/index.md

 ### Test your code

-Write testable code and follow the [Magento Testing Guide](https://devdocs.magento.com/guides/v2.4/test/testing.html) to create tests for your code.
+Write testable code and follow the [Testing Guide](https://devdocs.magento.com/guides/v2.4/test/testing.html) to create tests for your code.

 Tests help describe what your code does under different conditions and define its functionality.
 Make sure your tests cover a variety of conditions to prevent the introduction of bugs when you add new code.